d2l-ai/d2l-en/chapter_computer-vision/kaggle-cifar10.md

 This is an important data
 set in the computer vision field.
 Now, we will apply the knowledge we learned in the previous sections in order to participate in the Kaggle competition, which addresses CIFAR-10 image classification problems.
-The competition’s web address is
+The competition's web address is

 > https://www.kaggle.com/c/cifar-10